OS Maps App FAQ - Android

 If you have an OS Maps account, simply log in on your new phone and your subscription will be carried over, along with your routes and the rights to any paper map downloads (although you will need to download these and any downloaded maps or routes to your device memory).
 This will work even if you switch to an iOS (Apple) device or a newer Android device.

-I have brought a subscription - why can't I see the routes i have created on web on my mobile? (or vice versa)
+I have bought a subscription - why can't I see the routes i have created on web on my mobile? (or vice versa)